michael/documents-legacy/2013-01-09-substance-okfn.md

 ### Content Creation

-First off, content needs to be created.
+At the beginning there is content creation.
 Text needs to be written, annotated and structured.
 Images, tables and lists need to be added.
 Today, the addition of interactive content (such as visualizations, interactive maps, etc.) becomes increasingly important and should be supported by publishing systems.

 ### Quality Management